msk-mind/docker/dsa_sample_data/README.rst

 =============================

 This directory contains a docker-compose set up for a minimal installation of the Digital Slide Archive without the ability to run algorithms or other worker-based jobs.

-Sample data and annotations are made available on the platform.
+Sample slides from `CPTAC-OV <https://wiki.cancerimagingarchive.net/display/Public/CPTAC-OV>`_ and annotations created by a non-expert are made available on the platform.

 Prerequsities:
 --------------